Dental Care for Dogs and Cats - Natural, Herbal DIY Remedies, Treatments

 2.16 Vitamin C

-- Using a cotton swab, gently and generously apply tincture of Oregon Grape, or Myrrh or, Goldenseal to your dog’s or cat's gums;
+- Use a cotton swab to gently and generously apply tincture of Oregon Grape root, or Myrrh or, Goldenseal to your dog or cat's gums.

 4.1 Baking Soda (Bicarbonate of Soda)